Wh1isper/pypi-hatch-pytest-cookiecutter/README.md

 ### Secrets

-`PAT`: for GitHub Container Registry and versioning `DOCKERHUB_TOKEN`: for pushing image to DockerHub
+- `PAT`: for GitHub Container Registry and versioning
+- `DOCKERHUB_TOKEN`: for pushing image to DockerHub
+- `PYPI_API_TOKEN`: for uploading to PyPI

+> **It's recommended to upgrade pypi release to Trusted Publishing**
+> Upgrade to Trusted Publishing
+> Trusted Publishers allows publishing packages to PyPI from automated environments like GitHub Actions without needing to use username/password combinations or API tokens to authenticate with PyPI.
+Read more: https://docs.pypi.org/trusted-publishers

 ### Variables

-`DOCKERHUB_USERNAME`: for pushing image to DockerHub
+- `DOCKERHUB_USERNAME`: for pushing image to DockerHub